 That’s a huge amount of activation energy required to have the hope of an opportunity.
 And also there’s the problem that a good number of REU programs have real problems with inclusion of marginalized students, and this is often true for the ones in whiter and more prestigious places.
 So, some of our students who do end up getting into REUs have bad experiences, and then that’s what some people call a pipeline problem.
 (Especially considering that my university student population is less than 10% white.)

 So, perennially frustrated with students not getting into REU programs and having bad experiences with REU programs, plan B is pretty awesome.

 I don’t entirely remember how this went down, but a colleague at a different university approached me about getting an REU supplement for me to recruit a couple students in my department.
-That went well enough to pursue this further — when they were writing a new proposal, slots for three undergrads in the summer were written in the proposal.
-My end would be to get students to apply on our end, and I’m conversant enough with the research and have a good working relationship with the PI that I can help support the students with writing, advising, and such when they come back to school in the fall.
+That went well enough to pursue this further — when they were writing a new proposal, slots for three undergrads in the summer for three years were written into the proposal.
+My end would be to get students to apply on our end, and I can support the students as needed when come back to school in the fall.